Dr Heidi J Auman

 Her most recent picture book Message in a Sock won the 2019 US Northern Lights Book Award (History), was shortlisted for the NSW Premier’s History Awards, and the West Australian Young Readers’ Book Awards.

 Narelda believes in encouraging creativity in the young, and runs workshops and design talks for children from K–6.
 You can see examples on her blog.
 She lives in northwest Tasmania with her friendly pets.

 ‘You may as well have the best.’
 That’s what the top speakers agency in Melbourne told teachers enquiring about having a storyteller visit their school.

 ‘But you’ll have to book him direct.’

-Kym Lardner usually organises his own bookings (like Bjork), but after 40 years of writing and illustrating picture books, recording for ABC Audio and making DVDs for kids he finds himself washed up on the shores of Tasmania during a pandemic and a ban on large school assemblies.
+Kym Lardner organises his own bookings (like Bjork), but after 40 years of writing, illustrating and recording for the ABC he finds himself washed up on the shores of Tasmania during a pandemic and a ban on large school assemblies.

 CBCA Tas has come to the rescue, and Kym has accepted the offer to participate in the workshops in schools programme.